FREQUENTLY ASKED QUESTIONS

 ★ Is it possible to buy Pennywise/Jack/Joker dolls?

 Yes and no. I make these movie character dolls for myself and for Youtube content (they each have their own videos).
 I started my Movie Monster Dolls series to see what I am capable of and to improve my skills.
 So I might sell (some of) them eventually, but I will never make them again.
 This is also because it is officially not legal for me to make money off these characters that are not mine and not in the public domain.
 People that do so are actually breaking laws.
 This can get you in trouble on platforms like Etsy.
 But it's not such a big deal when it's a one off, as if I am selling my own stuff secondhand.
 I just don't want to make it part of my brand.
-As of June 2020, I plan to sell Joker later this year through a blind auction (Paypal payment only) because I do not feel attached to him.
-I want to wait until worldwide shipping has hopefully returned back to normal, since he will be more expensive than my usual work and I would like as little risk with shipping him as possible.
-But I plan to keep Pennywise and Jack.
+But I am selling Joker through a blind auction (NOW OPEN!
+Paypal payment only) because I do not feel attached to him.
+I plan to keep Pennywise and Jack.
 Subscribe to my newsletter to get updates on new dolls for sale and matters like this.

 ★ Can you hold/reserve a doll for me?

-I can, but only when I doll has been in my shop for over a month and you'll need to make a down payment.
+I can, but only when I doll has been in my shop for over 2 weeks and you'll need to make a down payment.

 ★ Can I pay for a doll in multiple instalments (payment plan)?

 Custom orders are generally paid in 2 parts, but 1 or 3 is okay too.
 Just let me know what works for you.
-Dolls on Etsy need to be paid in full if they have been in my shop for less than a month.
-If a doll has been in my shop for over a month, message me and we can discuss a payment plan.
+Dolls on Etsy need to be paid in full if they have been in my shop for less than 2 weeks.
+If a doll has been in my shop for 2 weeks, message me and we can discuss a payment plan.

 ★ Do I need Paypal or a creditcard to buy from your shop?